Cambridge Net Zero Action Plan

 Action 2.3 Implementation Status

-The city recently updated its Municipal Operations Greenhouse Gas Emissions 2030 target.
+In FY24, the city updated its Municipal Operations Greenhouse Gas Emissions 2030 target.

 Net Zero Requirements for Municipal Buildings